-You need to get regular skin checks from your health professional or a trusted ‘mole-spotting’ partner who is trained in proper examination.
-You can get a buddy and do mole checks on each other regularly.
+You need to get regular skin checks from your health professional or a trusted ‘mole-spotting’ partner who is trained in the proper examination.

-After skin cancer is detected and removed, checks should be conducted six-monthly for five years, but this drops down to ever four months for more advanced disease.
-Skin cancers can develop quickly, so catching it early is key.
+After skin cancer is detected and removed, checks should be conducted six-monthly for five years, but this drops down to every four months for more advanced diseases.
+Skin cancers can develop quickly, so catching them early is key.

 There are trials going on all the time for new treatments.
 These include: